camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

 SpinJsonNode json = S("{\"customer\": \"Kermit\"}", jsonTree());
 ```

-The second paramter `jsonTree()` hints Spin to use the Jackson tree parser for parsing the json.
+The second paramter `jsonTree()` hints Spin to use the Jackson tree parser for parsing the JSON.

-Alternatively you can directly use the `JSON(...)` function:
+Alternatively, you can directly use the `JSON(...)` function:

 ```java
 import static org.camunda.spin.Spin.*;